-- 11. Multilateral governance of space issues, inclusivity and youth participation in space.
-In this area we note the following two objectives: - (i) Increase active participation in a globally inclusive space governance framework that ensures safe and sustainable space activities, also through increased multi-stakeholder participation, e.g. in the work of COPUOS as the central multilateral forum for the further development of space law and policy by expanding institutional mechanisms for participation by civil society and allowing commercial actors to acquire observer status. - (ii) Adopt dedicated institutional measures to ensure the meaningful participation of representatives from recognized youth organizations in the work of international forums, within and beyond the United Nations system. - 12.
+- (ii) Adopt dedicated institutional measures to ensure the meaningful participation of representatives from recognised youth organizations in the work of international fora, within and beyond the UN system. - 13.
 International collaboration and cooperation in the exploration and use of space.
-In this area we note the following two objectives: - (i) Develop dedicated tools and practices for enhanced information sharing, among others to implement Article XI of the Outer Space Treaty, such as for example a global platform enhancing transparency and cooperative problem-solving. - (ii) Promote capacity-building in space law and policy to ensure that emerging nations can actively participate in the development of key rules for the sustainable use of space and its resources. - 13.
-Space traffic management, including dark and quiet skies.
-In this area we note the following two objectives: - (i) Regularly exchange and use lessons learned about national, regional, and international tools and practices on the way towards adopting and enforcing shared standards and best practices for space traffic management to ensure safe and sustainable orbital pathways. - (ii) Develop and implement measures to reduce light pollution and radio frequency interference, in collaboration with the International Telecommunication Union (ITU). - 14.
-Space debris.
-In this area we note the following three objectives: - (i) Develop norms, fix milestones, and support technologies for the incremental removal of all space debris, taking into due consideration related scientific, strategic and legal aspects. - (ii) Take steps towards ensuring that all space activities, particularly those carried out by commercial entities, are conducted keeping in mind the space environment, with a view towards the long-term sustainability of our orbital resources. - (iii) Ensure swift implementation of the 2019 Guidelines on the Long-Term Sustainability of Outer Space Activities for a circular approach based on reusability and interoperability. - 15.
-Sustainability beyond Earth orbit.
-In this area we note the following three objectives: - (i) Ensure the long-term sustainability of activities beyond Earth orbit, e.g. lunar activities, by proactively and regularly evaluating their impact on the outer space environment, including the need for appropriate mitigation measures. - (ii) Commit to always limit in time and size all territorial-based uses of the Moon and other celestial bodies, and develop an evolving list of sites and resources internationally recognized as scarce. - (iii) Pledge to extract and use space resources with due regard to the corresponding interests of all others, with special consideration to the needs of developing countries and future generations.
+In this area we note the following two objectives: - (i) Develop dedicated tools and practices for enhanced information sharing, among others to implement Article XI of the Outer Space Treaty, such as for example a global platform enhancing transparency and cooperative problem-solving. - (ii) Promote capacity building in space law and policy to ensure that emerging nations can actively participate in the development of key rules for the sustainable use of space and its resources. - 14.
+Space Traffic Management, including Dark & Quiet Skies.
+In this area we note the following two objectives: - (i) Regularly exchange and use lessons learnt about national, regional, and international tools and practices on the way towards adopting and enforcing shared standards and best practices for space traffic management to ensure safe and sustainable orbital pathways. - (ii) Develop and implement measures to reduce light pollution and radio frequency interference, in collaboration with the International Telecommunication Union (ITU). - 15.
+Space Debris.
+In this area we note the following three objectives: - (i) Develop norms, fix milestones, and support technologies for the incremental removal of all space debris, taking into due consideration related scientific, strategic and legal aspects. - (ii) Take steps towards ensuring that all space activities, particularly those carried out by commercial entities, are conducted keeping in mind the space environment, with a view towards the long-term sustainability of our orbital resources. - (iii) Ensure swift implementation of the 2019 Guidelines on the Long-Term Sustainability of Outer Space Activities for a circular approach based on reusability and interoperability. - 16.
+Sustainability Beyond Earth Orbit.
+In this area we note the following three objectives: - (i) Ensure the long-term sustainability of activities beyond Earth Orbit, e.g. lunar activities, by proactively and regularly evaluating their impact on the outer space environment, including the need for appropriate mitigation measures. - (ii) Commit to always limit in time and size all territorial-based uses of the Moon and other celestial bodies, and develop an evolving list of sites and resources internationally recognized as scarce. - (iii) Pledge to extract and use space resources with due regard to the corresponding interests of all others, with special consideration to the needs of developing countries and future generations.
 Special diligence is required, since all exploration activities influence the natural surroundings of celestial bodies and thus may deprive science of the opportunity to investigate their original conditions.

 IV.
-Potential avenues to achieve the pact's objectives
+Potential Avenues to Achieve the Pact's Objectives